-The Swiss Alps would not be so famous to the tourists and alike without the infrastructure that brings people to the most scenic spots in the mountains.
+The Swiss Alps would not be so famous to tourists and alike without the infrastructure that brings people to the most scenic spots in the mountains.
 Perhaps, if these trains, cable cars, cogwheels, etc., aren’t built yet, I bet only a part of the current number of visitors would be coming to the Swiss Alps today.

 Though the infrastructures built in the Swiss Alps weren’t really meant to be admired, their function in letting people travel easily is at least notable to say.
 That makes the Swiss Alps special.
-Nevertheless, will you still go to the summit of a mountain just to see a glacier if it will require you to hike for three days or more?
+Nevertheless, will you still go to the summit of a mountain just to see a glacier if it requires you to hike for three days or more?

 The Trains in the Swiss Alps

 What’s even more important is that the trains in the Swiss Alps do not only bring you convenience but awe-inspiring scenery along the way, too!

 The Swiss Alps’ trains are bucket list items, actually.

 Here you can find the world’s steepest railway and the world’s highest railway!
 Imagine that, by visiting the Swiss Alps, you experience humanity’s marvels of engineering!

 You can try the steepest railway, Pilatus Railway when going to the summit of Mount Pilatus.
 Its ground station can be found in Alpnach, located south of Lucerne.
 Pilatus Railway has tracks with a maximum gradient of 48 percent.

 Discover the 15 reasons why you should visit Lucerne.

 The world’s highest railway and train station, however, is located in Jungfraujoch, the Top of Europe.